jackmaden/philosophybreak/src/pages/articles/language-shapes-reality/index.md

 Chen finds that speaking a futured or futureless language has significant consequences for — you guessed it — attitudes towards the future.
 [As the TED article](https://ideas.ted.com/5-examples-of-how-the-languages-we-speak-can-affect-the-way-we-think/) summarising his research puts it:

 >Futureless language speakers are 30% more likely to report having saved in any given year than futured language speakers.
 This amounts to 25% more savings by retirement, if income is held constant.
-Chen’s explanation: when we speak about the future as more distinct from the present, it feels more distant — and we’re less motivated to save money now in favour of monetary comfort years down the line.
+Chen’s explanation: when we speak about the future as more distinct from the present, it feels more distant — and we’re less motivated to save money now in favor of monetary comfort years down the line.

 The languages we speak, it seems, shape everything we do: from how we process experiences to how we behave.
 The question is why: why does language — something apparently so arbitrary, with its sounds and symbols having no connection to meaning beyond those who can interpret them — have such a profound grip on how we experience the world?